-Last year I led the Research Analytics Unit and co-organized the Comparative Politics Seminar Series at the EUI.
-Previously, I worked as a Research Assistant at the Institutions and Political Economy Research Group - IPERG (University of Barcelona).
+In Fall 2024, I was a visiting scholar at Yale University.
+At the EUI, I led the Research Analytics Unit and co-organized the Comparative Politics Seminar Series.
+Prior to my doctoral studies, I worked as a Research Assistant at the Institutions and Political Economy Research Group (IPERG) at the University of Barcelona.

 Work in progress